kwilkos/cxf/distribution/src/main/release/samples/README.txt

-distribution using either ant or wsdl2java, javac and java, you need to set the environment so that the file cxf.jar is on the CLASSPATH and to insure that the JDK, ant and Celtix bin directories are on the PATH.
+distribution using either ant or wsdl2java, javac and java, you need to set the environment so that the file cxf.jar is on the CLASSPATH and to insure that the JDK, ant and celtixfire bin directories are on the PATH.

 To build and run the demos provided in the celtixfire source distribution using ant you will need to edit the common_build.xml file.